Nachtbeere/Beeresieb/README.md

 A Minecraft uuid-base whitelist system for Custom REST API

 ## Features
-* Works with AsyncPlayerPreLoginEvent
-    * It doesn't block your main server thread
 * Main API and Failsafe API supported
 * Dead man's switch function
     * If main and failsafe api all dead, plugin do allow/deny arbitrarily by config